HelpingCoder7/chat_bot/chatbot/README.md

 step1-> flutter sdk is to be installed
-Step 2-> to run this code locate to main folder......run this command in terminal 'cd .\chatbot\' Step 3-> run 'flutter run -d chrome' to start the app
+Step 2-> to run this code locate to main folder......run this command in terminal 'cd .\chatbot\' step 3-> run 'flutter pub get'
+Step 4-> run 'flutter run -d chrome' to start the app

 This project is a starting point for a Flutter application.